Sunset on New Years

 New Year in Norway

 Sjusjøen has been named Norway's number 1 cross-country ski resort several years in a row.
-The area is so popular that it's extremely hard to secure accommodation, but Tracks and Trails are delighted that for this coming New Year we have secured accommodation at Rustad Hotel on Sjusjøen Lake.
+The area is so popular for 'classic' style track skiing, that it's extremely hard to secure accommodation, but Tracks and Trails are delighted that we have secured accommodation at the famous Rustad Hotel on Sjusjøen Lake.
 The first World Cup event in the cross-country race calendar is always held at the end of November in Sjusjøen and the trails are already well prepared.

 A fabulous way to start 2025!
 A week of cross country skiing in the wonderful landscape that surrounds the mountain community of Sjusjøen, high above the Olympic town Lillehammer, in Norway.
 The terrain surrounding Sjusjøen is home to 350 km (219 miles) of groomed ski trails making it popular with both cross country ski racers, and recreational skiers.
 More than enough to keep you occupied!
 And if skiing by day is not enough there is also an illuminated trail where you can enjoy some evening skiing.